Stories About Wine.

 My recent wine-related travels include: Italy (Valtellina, Piedmont and Verona); France (Bordeaux, Champagne, Burgundy, Beaujolais, Provence); California (Napa Valley, the Russian River Valley, the Sonoma Coast, the Alexander and Anderson Valleys); Oregon (Willamette Valley); and Germany (Mosel River Valley).

-To pitch stories or contact me about reviewing wines, drop me a line via email.
+To pitch stories, invite me on press trips, or contact me about reviewing wines, drop me a line via email.

 I am a professional photographer, and any image on this site cannot be reused without permission first.
 Here’s the scoop: